MichaelGThompson/REDspace/README.md

 # REDspace

-This is a test project that allows a user to horizontally scroll through three screens that automatically play HLS (using AVKit).
+This is a test project that allows a user to horizontally scroll through three views that automatically play HLS (using AVKit).

 A VideoPlayer encapsulates the playerLayer and the AVPlayer for use in the view controller.
 The assets are preloaded/fetched